-The hinds tried to get rid of the Bondage System in 1837 and then again in 1866.
-They held many meetings prior to the yearly hiring season which began in February and ran through into March.
+Agricultural hinds and other farm workers tried to get rid of the unpopular Bondage System in 1837 and again in 1866.
+They held many public meetings prior to the yearly hiring season which began in February and ran through into March.
 Despite being very scattered and therefore rather isolated the hinds, bolstered by the meetings, stood together and made objections to the system at each hiring fair throughout the area.
 These protests were reported in the local newspapers.
 In 1837 few farmers were ready to listen and only a few successes were reported.
 One such report was of Mr Tulip, a farmer at Westfield near Cornhill, who was chaired up and down the hiring fair by the delighted hinds once he had hired his men without the bondage condition.

 As we are off to Who Do You Think you Are Live at Olympia next week showcasing the heritage and highlights of our Border region, Dinah Iredale author of 'The Forgotten Workers' has kindly written this months blog post to accompany our visit.

 I was absolutely delighted to hear that Susie was keen to take a bondager to the ‘Who Do You Think You Are?
 Exhibition in London and even more delighted that Susie’s friend Jen had volunteered to dress as the bondager.
 Luckily I had a complete costume which is a treasured possession since making the film ‘The Forgotten Workers’ with Shadowcat Films in 2012.
 A trying on session was quickly arranged.
 Jen looked wonderful in the costume and gave it the thumbs up!
 Not as drab as she feared it might be!
 I think she will be a great addition to the exhibition and hopefully will cause quite a stir.